maheshj01/navbar_router/README.md

 ## **navbar_router**

-This is the ultimate BottomNavigionBar which allow you to focus on the logic of your app than having to worry about writing the boilerplate code to make the user experience better.
-This widget helps you cover the most common and advanced use cases of BottomNavigationBar with minimal code and hassle.
+This is the ultimate BottomNavigionBar, which will allow you to focus on the logic of your app.
+This widget handles the boilerplate code required to handle the below features with minimal code and hassle.
+All you need to do is specify the navbar menu items, routes and destinations and the rest will be taken care by the navbar_router.

+## **Features**

+- Ability to push routes in the nested or root navigator
+- Notifies onBackButtonPress to handle app exits like a pro
+- Ability to hide or show bottomNavigationBar in a single line of code
+- maintain state across bottom navbar tabs
+- Tapping the same navbar button pops to base route of nested navigator (same as instagram)
+- Switch the Navbar destination with animation

 _Heres a [sample app](example/lib/main.dart) built using this package to see how it works._

-_video demo of sample app_
+_video demo of the sample app_

 https://user-images.githubusercontent.com/31410839/170913498-f1094090-bd80-43e6-ba09-7aa3dea029ba.mp4

 ## **Usage**